Crul/apzGen/README.md

 	- list angularjs view
 	- iud (crud) angularjs controller
 	- iud (crud) angularjs view

+features support dependencies:
+- set a dependentFeatures[] property in any feature and apzGen will create them for you
+- this allows to maintain the initial definition clean and distributes the dependency tree through the features

 ## adding new features
 if you want to add a feature (e.g.: myNewFeature in myNewEngine) you have to: